 Abstract

-We construct a novel ﬁuniﬁed list of mergers in the global container shipping industry between 1966 (the beginning of the industry) and 2022.
+We construct a novel unified merger list in the global container shipping industry between 1966 (the beginning of the industry) and 2022.
 Combining the list with proprietary data, we construct a structural matching model to describe the historical transition of the importance of ﬁrm’s age, size, and geographical proximity on merger decisions.
-We ﬁnd that, as a positive factor, ﬁrm’s size is more important than ﬁrm’s age by 9.974 times as a merger incentive between 1991 and 2005.
-However, between 2006 and 2022, as a negative factor, ﬁrm’s size is more important than ﬁrm’s age by 0.026-0.630 times, that is, ﬁrm’s size works as a disincentive.
+We ﬁnd that, as a positive factor, a ﬁrm’s size is more important than a ﬁrm’s age by 9.974 times as a merger incentive between 1991 and 2005.
+However, between 2006 and 2022, as a negative factor, a ﬁrm’s size is more important than a ﬁrm’s age by 0.026–0.630 times, that is, a ﬁrm’s size works as a disincentive.
 We also ﬁnd that the distance between buyer and seller ﬁrms works as a disincentive for the whole period, but the importance has dwindled to economic insigniﬁcance in recent years.
 In counterfactual simulations, we ﬁnd that the prohibition of mergers between ﬁrms in the same country aﬀects the merger conﬁguration of not only ﬁrms involved in prohibited mergers, but also ﬁrms involved in permitted mergers.

 Introduction

 Container shipping plays a pivotal role in global trade, revolutionizing the world.
-According to data from IHS Markit and Descartes Datamyne, it constituted 45.4% of amount-based imports to the U.S., 21.3 of amount-based exports from the U.S.,., and 10.1% of quantity-based world trade in 2021.
+According to data from IHS Markit and Descartes Datamyne, it constituted 45.4% of amount-based imports to the U.S., 21.3 of amount-based exports from the United States and 10.1% of quantity-based world trade by 2021.
 Moreover, the container shipping industry presents an intriguing opportunity to investigate industry dynamics, including entry, exit, and investment (Otani 2023), as well as the history of mergers since its global shipping operations inception in 1966.
 Despite its signiﬁcance, there exists a notable absence of a consolidated dataset for container shipping mergers, particularly from 1966 to 1990, hindering quantitative research in this area.
-This study addresses this gap by providing a ﬁuniﬁed list of all realized mergers in the container shipping industry spanning from 1966 to 2022.
+This study addresses this gap by providing a unified list of all realized mergers in the container shipping industry from 1966 to 2022.

-Using our new merger list, we initially depict the merger waves in the global container shipping industry from 1966 to 2022,ing, comparing them to the price and quantity transitions constructed by Otani and Matsuda (2023).
-We observe that the ﬁrst merger waves emerged following the enactment of theShipping Act of 1984.
+Using our new merger list, we depict the merger waves in the global container shipping industry from 1966 to 2022 and compare them with the price and quantity transitions constructed by Otani and Matsuda (2023).
+The first merger wave emerged following the enactment of the 1984 Shipping Act.
 Subsequently, signiﬁcant merger waves occurred after 2005, aligning with the exponential growth in quantities under competitive prices.
 With targeted periods of the data sources, this observation leads us to categorize the industry’s history into three distinct “regimes” corresponding to the data: 1966–1990, 1991–2005, and 2006–2022.
 Additionally, by merging our merger list with proprietary ship-level data, we delineate the merger patterns, revealing a tendency for mergers to involve relatively younger and smaller ﬁrms in more distant countries in recent years.
-For example, Taiwan’s Cheng Lie Navigation, acquired by France’s CMA-CGM in 2006, was a relatively small container shipping company founded in 1971.
-Safmarine, acquired by Denmark’s Maersk in 1999, was a South African shipping company.
-The data patterns are consistent with the view that, in addition to mergers and acquisitions, the market share of independent operators in the liner shipping industry has been ingdeclining in recent years (Merk and Teodoro 2022).
+For example, Taiwan’s Cheng Lie Navigation, which was acquired by France’s CMA-CGM in 2006, is a relatively small container-shipping company founded in 1971.
+Safmarine, which was acquired from Denmark’s Maersk in 1999, is a South African shipping company.
+The data patterns are consistent with the view that, in addition to mergers and acquisitions, the market share of independent operators in the liner shipping industry has declined in recent years (Merk and Teodoro 2022).